arnav-patil-12/arnav-patil-12.github.io/content/about.md

 I’m a second-year student studying Electrical and Computer Engineering (ECE) at the University of Toronto.
 My interests lie in computer hardware and digital electronics (FPGAs/ASICs) for use in AIML.

-This summer, I'll be working at Prof. Roman Genov's [Intelligent Sensory Microsystems Lab (ISML)](https://www.eecg.utoronto.ca/~roman/lab/index.html) on an FPGA-driven laser modulation device to connect to a novel coded-exposure pixel camera.
+This summer, I'll be working at Prof. Roman Genov's [Intelligent Sensory Microsystems Lab (ISML)](https://www.eecg.utoronto.ca/~roman/lab/index.html) on FPGAs and active sensor pixel cameras.
+More updates to come!